 Firefighters exposed to AFFF have a nearly doubled risk of developing leukemia

-A number of other adverse human health effects have been found to be associated with PFAS which may result from certain levels of exposure, such as:
+A number of other adverse human health effects have been found to be associated with PFAS (per- or polyfluoroalkyl substances) which may result from certain levels of exposure.

 What is leukemia and how does it relate to PFAS?

 Leukemia is commonly known as cancer of the white blood cells, but this view only accounts for the most common form of the disease.
+When it is the result of AFFF exposure, leukemia has a latency of 5 years.
 Leukemia affects the body tissue involved in the production of blood, such as the bone marrow but also the lymphatic system, spleen, and thymus gland.

 The causes of leukemia are not yet known, but it is suspected to involve a genetic predisposition triggered by a number of environmental risk factors.